unique379r/strspy/README.md

 ## Overview

 DNA evidence has long been considered the gold standard for human identification in forensic investigations.
 Most often, DNA typing exploits the high variability of short tandem repeat (STR) sequences to differentiate between individuals at the genetic level.
 Comparison of STR profiles can be used for human identification in a wide range of forensic cases including homicides, sexual assaults, missing persons, and mass disaster victims.
-The number of contiguous repeat units present at a given microsatellite locus varies significantly among individuals, and thus make them useful for human identification purposes.
-Here, we are presents a complete pipeline i.e STRspy to identify STRs in a long read samples i.e. Oxford nanopore sequencing reads and Pacbio reads.
+The number of contiguous repeat units present at a given microsatellite locus varies significantly among individuals and thus makes them useful for human identification purposes.
+Here, we are presents a complete pipeline i.e. STRspy to identify STRs in a long read sample i.e. Oxford nanopore sequencing reads and Pacbio reads.

 ## Key Features

 1. Input either fastq (raw reads usually from ONT) or bam (pre-aligned reads usually from PacBio)
-2. Reports raw counts of allele along with its Normalized counts by its maximum value
+2. Reports raw counts of allele along with their Normalized counts by their maximum value
-3. Find top two significant Alleles (filtering threshold set by user such as 0.4)
+3. Find the top two significant Alleles (filtering threshold set by the user such as 0.4)
 4. Detects Small variants such as SNP and Indels
 5. Reports mapping summary and STR region of overlaps
 6. Stutters analysis for simple motifs of STRs